Visit AYSO’s online registration portal (“Blue Sombrero”) by going to this address with your browser: https://ayso.bluesombrero.com/region13

-- After creating an account and logging in, return once again to the main landing page (ayso.bluesombrero.com/region13).
+- After creating your account in Blue Sombrero and logging in, return once again to the main landing page (https://ayso.bluesombrero.com/region13).

 - On the main landing page, look for the “My Account” button at the top-right, and follow it to your account page.